Preparing to become a sole practitioner or an SRA-regulated freelance solicitor

 You will need to comply with the Code of Conduct for Solicitors, RELs and RFLs in full, including the obligations relating to client identification, complaints handling, client information and publicity, and making sure that clients understand the regulatory protections available to them.

 This will include informing your clients that they will be able to claim on the Compensation Fund for losses caused by your dishonesty or failure to account for their money.
+You will still be required to contribute to the Compensation Fund.

 As an freelance solicitor providing reserved legal services you will be subject to the requirements of the Transparency Rules to: